eggjs/egg-view/README.md

 ## Use a template engine

+[egg-view] don't have build-in view engine, So you should choose a template engine like [ejs], and install [egg-view-ejs] plugin.

 You can choose a template engine first, link [ejs], so we use [egg-view-ejs] plugin.

 `egg-view` is in [eggjs], so you just need configure [egg-view-ejs].